Make your mark

 What is the Red Hat Accelerators program?

-The Red Hat Accelerators program is a global network of technical experts and enthusiasts who are passionate about Red Hat's products, services and technologies.
-The program engages, amplifies and celebrates those who are willing to share their IT knowledge and expertise with peers in the community and Red Hat.
+The Red Hat Accelerators program is a global community of technical experts and enthusiasts who are passionate about Red Hat's products, services and technologies.
+The program engages, amplifies and celebrates those who are willing to share their IT knowledge and expertise with peers and Red Hat.

 What are the benefits of becoming a Red Hat Accelerator?